Eco Church & PCANZ

 Special Assembly 22 (see below) supported the proposal that the PCANZ become a denominational partner of Eco Church NZ and that individual presbyteries and parishes be encouraged to join Eco Church.
 Eco Church New Zealand is churches across Aotearoa New Zealand actively caring for God’s earth as an integral part of their mission.
 A Rocha Aotearoa New Zealand established the Eco Church NZ Project in 2020 as an ecumenical initiative to support church communities to actively care for God’s earth as an integral part of their mission.

-Upcoming Eco Church Events
+Upcoming Eco Church Training, Events & Speakers

 Special Assembly 2022 - Eco Church